DarkStoorM/osu/README_FORK.md

 I decided to add this option and make it `on` by default.

-The reasoning behind is that I already kind of took the inspiration from taiko, where alternating hands make some patterns more comfortable to play, so that's also why the custom dictionary was extended to contain more almost "full alt" words.
+The reasoning behind is that I already kind of took the inspiration from taiko, where alternating hands make some patterns more comfortable to play, so that's also why the custom dictionary was extended to contain more _almost_ "full alt" words, with some exceptions, e.g. allowing at most one or two keys on same hand on longer words, and `-ing` trigram.

 Taking this further, I changed how the mod behaves by forcing the next word to start on different hand.
 Look at the following example: